StrangeBeeCorp/docs/docs/thehive/administration/organizations/link-an-organization.md

 5. Choose the case-sharing rules between the organizations in both directions using the **Choose a link type** dropdown lists.

     Options are the followings:
     - *default*: Cases aren't automatically shared with the other organization.
+Users must [share them manually](../../user-guides/analyst-corner/cases/share-a-case.md).
     - *supervised*: Cases are automatically shared with the other organization with an analyst-type permission profile, which grants both read and write access to cases.
     - *notify*: Cases are automatically shared with the other organization with a read-only permission profile.